Center-for-Health-Data-Science/Computerome2.0Workshop/Exercises/Part2_batchJobs.md

 #### Changing the batch system (PBS) directives
 Modify the PBS directives:
 - Change the job name to your liking
 - Change the output and error filenames to your liking.
 - Change the resources (give it 1 node, 40 cores, 20gb and 1 hour).
 - Change the working directory to the full path of the current directory (Hint: use `pwd` to find the full path.)

 #### Loading the correct modules.
 We need two programs for our commands - `bwa` and `samtools`.
 Find these modules and change the module loading part of the script to load the latest versions of bwa and samtools.
 (Hint1: The `avail` subcommand of module might help find these tools.
-Hint2: bwa and samtools submodules in the `tools` module.)
+Hint2: bwa and samtools are submodules in the `tools` module, so you need to load the tools and ngs modules first.)

 #### Add the jobs we want to run
 Replace the placeholders `job1` etc. with these commands.